-Banks sometimes offer cash to homeowners in foreclosure
+Banks sometimes agree to provide this help for those in foreclosure

-The agreement typically sets a specific date by which the home will be vacated, including a promise from the occupants that they won't vandalize the property or strip the home of light fixtures, appliances, or copper.
-The occupants must promise not to leave any pets or personal belongings behind and to thoroughly clean the house—what's often called "broom clean" or "broom swept" condition.
+The agreement includes a promise from the occupants that they won't vandalize the property or strip the home of light fixtures, appliances, or copper.
+They also must promise not to leave any pets or personal belongings behind and to thoroughly clean the house—what's often called "broom clean" or "broom swept" condition.

 Cash for keys is often preceded by an eviction notice stating the occupants will be removed from the property if they don't vacate it.

 Banks don't automatically offer cash for keys, and they are under no obligation to do so.
 The occupants of the home will often have to contact the lender to request the moving money.

 If the lender makes a cash for keys offer, it's typically a few thousand dollars—enough to cover at least some of the reasonable expenses involved with moving out, such as the security deposit at a new location and the cost of hiring a moving company.